 Do not worry if you cannot put yours in a nutshell immediately.
 This is the first, most basic, level.
 Your story will grow from here.
 This single paragraph idea will sprout a story tree; a series of subplots, acts or chapters; on to the branches of sequences and scenes all the way to the myriad of blossoms that are the beats, moments and actual words of the final script or book.
 And they all grow at once, and you will have to nourish and nurture the story, root and branch, at every level, all the time.
 You will need to get all of these levels connecting and growing together before it is natural and beautiful and a single, giant, complete entity.
 You may have to climb high into the branches and flowers, and start working on the detail but always move back down and refine at this premise level, because if you have the roots right, such that it perfectly supports your story and idea, the chances are your final product will be much, much better for that strength and nourishment that comes from the foundations.

 So the film I am going to make began with my mother’s funeral.
 It was a sad day, and yet at the same time, it was a joyous celebration of her life.
 The question that generates my story is this: How come a funeral, so definitive of death and driven by sadness, can also be so joyous and positive?

 Can I capture that?
-Can I deliver a story that has deep sadness, and yet joy at the same time?
+Can I deliver a story that has deep sadness, and yet love and joy at the same time?
 This is the challenge I have set myself.
 The story of Alfie will be about death.
 And yet the positivity that lies beneath it and comes to the fore even during the single event at the greatest depth of sadness at the funeral…